 A series of educational, but user-friendly and collaborative workshops where individuals:

-Due to the importance of social support for improved coping, L&M can also facilitate supportive forums for employees with pain.
+Also, due to the importance of social support for improved coping, L&M can facilitate supportive forums for employees with pain.
 Here, we use our expertise to educate as required, but also to nurture the sharing of personal experiences, guidance and encouragement.

 Managing employees with pain can be difficult, especially when their pain is chronic and affects their work capacity.